owenthereal/upterm/docs/upterm_session_current.md

 ## upterm session current

-Display the current session
+Display the current terminal session

 ### Synopsis

-Display the current session.
-By default, the command fetches the current session from the admin socket path defined in the UPTERM_ADMIN_SOCKET environment variable.
-The UPTERM_ADMIN_SOCKET environment variable is set after a session is shared with 'upterm host'.
+Display the current terminal session.
+By default, this command retrieves the current session from the admin socket path specified in the UPTERM_ADMIN_SOCKET environment variable.
+This environment variable is set upon sharing a session with 'upterm host'.

 ```
 upterm session current [flags]